godotengine/godot-docs/tutorials/animation/playing_videos.rst

 .. warning::

-   All FFmpeg releases before Feb 20th, 2025 could produce bad video streams due to a couple of bugs.
-It's highly recommended to use one of the latest static daily builds, or build FFmpeg from their master branch where they're already fixed.
+   Current official FFmpeg releases have some bugs in their Ogg/Theora multiplexer.
+It's highly recommended to use one of the latest static daily builds, or build from their master branch where they are already fixed.

 Balancing quality and file size
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~